hannibal002/SkyHanni/FEATURES.md

 + **Money per Hour Advanced stats** - Show not only Sell Offer price but also Instant Sell price and NPC Sell price (Suggestion: Enable Compact Price as well for this)
 + **Anita Medal Profit** - Helps to identify profitable items to buy at the Anita item shop and potential profit from selling the item at the auction house.
 + **Composter Compact Display** - Displays the compost data from the tab list in a compact form as gui element.
++ **Composter Upgrade Price** - Show the price for the composter upgrade in the lore
++ **Highlight Upgrade** - Highlight Upgrades that can be bought right now.
++ **Number Composter Upgrades** - Show the number of upgrades in the composter upgrades inventory.

 ## Commands
 - /wiki (using hypixel-skyblock.fandom.com instead of Hypixel wiki)